kotaewing/readme-generator/README.md

 ## Usage
 Just type in each answer to each question, and you are set

+Here is a link to the video demonstration: https://youtu.be/ObZxOcIrB1M

 ## License

 This project is licensed under the GNU AGPLv3 guidelines.
 To learn more about this licensing, [click here](https://choosealicense.com/licenses/)